 Did the loss happen outside of your policy coverage period?
 This is specified clearly on every insurance policy and making a claim before the policy was in effect or after it has lapsed will result in denial of claim.

-What to Do If Your Homeowners Insurance or Renters Insurance Claim is denied
+What to Do If Your Homeowners Insurance Claim is denied

-Okay, let’s say you did get a denial of claim letter from the homeowners insurance adjuster assigned to your claim.
+Okay, let’s say you did get homeowners insurance claim denial.
 Your first instinct may be to pick up the phone and start screaming at some poor receptionist in your agent’s office, right after you finish flaming the insurance company and its customer service practices on every social media site.
 Don’t.

 The first thing you should do is review your policy and carefully read the section referenced in your denial letter.
 Does it accurately describe your claim?
 If not, contact the adjuster and ask him to clarify the insurance company’s reasons.
 It’s also a good idea to document this and any subsequent conversations relative to your claim, noting the date and time, the name of the adjuster you spoke with and the gist of the conversation.
 Save a copy for your files and send the original to the adjuster, along with your pertinent information including your policy number.
 If the cause of the damage wasn’t clearly or properly communicated to the insurance company, explain the discrepancy, being as specific as possible.
 This is not the place, by the way, to air other grievances.
 Stick to the matter at hand.

 It’s also entirely possible that your claim was denied because of a simple filing error.
-Again, call your agent or adjuster and discuss the situation.
+Again, call your agent or adjuster and discuss what you should do after your homeowners insurance claim get denied.

 If you believe the insurance company denied your claim without cause, you can file an appeal directly with your insurance company.
 Contact them for the details and any necessary forms on how to do this.
 Understand that this can be a long, drawn-out process with no guarantee of a satisfactory outcome for you.
 You can do your part by providing as much written and photographic evidence as possible.